HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 Adds user to a user to a course.
 Looks up UID based on their username.

 ## Input Parameters
+- Parameter: opt
+   - Type: String
+   - Description: Operation type

 - Parameter: username
    - Type: String
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database
+   - Description: Stored as varchar(80) in the database

-- Parameter: paramName
+- Parameter: action
-   - Type: int
+   - Type: ?
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: Specifies the action

 ## Calling Methods
 - POST